NEW online LIVE Series featuring the Zodiacal Constellations starting in September 2022. Details HERE

 That said what I am about to share seems almost like a contradiction so keep reading to get how it is resolved.

 There are no medicine men without medicine women.
 A medicine man is given power by a woman, and it has always been that way.
 A medicine man stands in the place of the dog.
 He is merely an instrument of woman.
 It doesn’t look that way anymore, but it is true. ~ Agnes Whistling Elk in

 I read the book Medicine Woman in 1988 and it forever changed my life.
 At the time I was going through the devastation of my life as I knew it.
 I desperately wanted to die so much – I begged god to kill me.

 I re-read this book in 2019 for lots of reasons and it has been activating so much in me.
 Including new insights about the importance of Spica and Arcturus working together.

-Arcturus (the divine masculine) is considered the guardian helpmate of Spica (the star most representing the divine feminine by many cultures).
-Having just reread this words in the Medicine Woman book as I am again tuning into the Spica and Arcturus I am feeling the truth of these words in a way I didn’t expect.
+Arcturus (the divine masculine) is considered the guardian helpmate of Spica – the star most representing the divine feminine as described many cultures.
+Having just reread these words in the Medicine Woman book as I am again tuning into the Spica and Arcturus I am feeling the truth of this in a way I didn’t expect.

 Not from the perspective that the Medicine Woman is more important than the Medicine Man but rather she gives birth to him.
 Without her he would not exist.
 Clearly this is something that was forgotten in the last several thousand years of patriarchy.
 He is here to protect her and support her so she can give her gifts not only to him but also to the world.

 I woke up in the morning on the day I am writing this (April 15, 2019) knowing I am a Medicine Woman from a dreamtime message.
 The medicine I bring may not be what others would expect a Medicine Woman to bring but it is Medicine for the Earth none-the-less.